-• A more favorable mix of after-market part sales increased operating income during the first quarter of 2018 compared with the same period in the prior year.
+- A more favorable mix and increased demand for after-market part sales increased operating income during the second quarter and first six months of 2018 compared with the same periods in the prior year. - Decreased selling, general and administrative expenses primarily related to lower commissions and bad debt expense.